ctb/2017-moore-ddd-annual-report/narrative.md

 I continue to be recognized as a source of informed opinion about issues of open science, computational infrastructure, scientific software engineering, and repeatability/reproducibility.
-The primary broadcast medium for this is social media, with my blog and Twitter accounts.
-As evidence of engagement with these opinions, my blog sees about 90,000 page views a year, and gathers about 200 comments per year.
+The primary broadcast medium for these opinions is social media, with my blog and Twitter accounts.
+As evidence of engagement, my blog sees about 90,000 page views a year, and gathers about 200 comments per year; but I don't know how to summarize my Twitter traffic.
 It seems likely that many of my invitations and advisory board memberships come from my social media presence, as I have mostly avoided publishing opinion pieces or review articles in traditional locations.
 I also routinely provide background information and give interviews to science journalists.

 More than just me, the lab is increasingly being recognized as a source of expertise in software development, data-intensive research,